Éamon Phoenix: Biography

 Éamon Phoenix attended St Mary's Christian Brothers' Grammar School, Belfast and subsequently Queen’s University Belfast.
 He was awarded a B.A.
 (Hons) in History followed by a Ph.D. in 1983.
 The topic of his PhD thesis was Irish nationalism.

-He taught history at St Malachy's College and worked as a Fellow at the institute of Irish Studies at Queen's University Belfast before taking up a permanent appointment at Stranmillis University College.
+He taught history at St Michael's College, Enniskillen and then at St Malachy's College, Belfast.
+He also worked as a Fellow at the Institute of Irish Studies at Queen's University Belfast before taking up a permanent appointment at Stranmillis University College.

 He published extensively on aspects of Irish history and regularly gave public lectures on the subject.
-He wrote articles on aspects of Irish history for newspapers and for online publications including the BBC.
+He wrote articles on aspects of Irish history for newspapers and for online publications including the BBC and also contributed to programmes on BBC Radio Ulster.

-Public Life
+Public life

 Phoenix held a variety of positions.
 He was Chairperson of the Edmund Rice Schools Trust Northern Ireland.
 He was a member of the Expert Advisory Group established by the Irish government to advise it on matters related to the Decade of Centenaries.

 He also organised a lecture series for the Northern Ireland Community Relations Council.
 He was a member of the National Famine Committee and the Nomadic Project Board.
 He was a Trustee of the Ulster Historical Foundation.